csaborio001/scorpiotek-ajax-post-filters/README.md

 ## Version History

+### 1.0.2.4

+* Fixed a bug that caused no results when default filter was selected.

+### 1.0.2.3

+* Added option to include date ranges for a particular content type field

 ### 1.0.2.2

 Fixed a bug that would cause only one ajax call to take place when there was more than one instance of the Filter Builder: https://wordpress.stackexchange.com/questions/333166/why-is-an-action-callback-function-from-an-instance-of-a-class-always-invoking-t/333180#333180

 ### 1.0.2.1